mzazon/awesome-cloud-projects/aws/real-time-analytics-kinesis-data-streams/real-time-analytics-kinesis-data-streams.md

    echo "✅ IAM role created: ${LAMBDA_ROLE_ARN}"
    ```

+   > **Warning**: Always follow the principle of least privilege when configuring IAM permissions.
+This policy restricts Kinesis access to the specific stream and S3 access to the designated bucket only.

    The IAM role is now configured with appropriate permissions for stream processing operations.
 This security foundation enables Lambda to securely read Kinesis data, store processed results in S3, and publish custom metrics to CloudWatch without hardcoded credentials.
 The role-based security model ensures scalable, auditable access control for your real-time analytics pipeline.